johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

     STATEMENT_TIMEOUT = "30s"
 ```

-## Use `assertNumQueries` in unit tests to sanity check query counts
+## Sanity check query counts in units tests with `assertNumQueries`

 When writing unit tests, it's important to ensure that your code is making the expected number of queries.
 Django provides a convenient method called [`assertNumQueries`](https://docs.djangoproject.com/en/4.2/topics/testing/tools/#django.test.TransactionTestCase.assertNumQueries) that allows you to assert the number of queries made by your code.